rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do you see a man who is wise in his own eyes?
 There is more hope for a fool than for him. ^2612

-The sluggard says, There is a lion in the road!
-There is a lion in the streets! ^2613
+The sluggard says, "There is a lion in the road!
+There is a lion in the streets!" ^2613

 As a door turns on its hinges, so does a sluggard on his bed. ^2614